dyne/tomb/README.md

 Yet please consider that these flags may introduce vulnerabilities and other people logged on the same system can easily log your passwords while such commands are executing.
-We only recommend using the pinentry input for your passwords.
+We only recommend using the pinentry to input your passwords.

 ## Python